ModernRonin/Blazor.Mvu/README.md

 And last not least, as with any good framework, there is the design goal that using **Blazor.Mvu** should be comfortable, unsurprising and not require you to repeat yourself.

 ## Dependencies
 **Blazor.Mvu** runs on NET 6 and for WebAssembly Blazor only.
-It does not support anything below NET5 and it won't work on server-hosted Blazor (probably - I never tried, but even if it does, it would probably be not very performant).
+It does not support anything below NET 6 and it won't work on server-hosted Blazor (probably - I never tried, but even if it does, it would probably be not very performant).
 It has only one dependency that your Blazor project will have in any case, `Microsoft.AspNetCore.Components.WebAssembly`.

 However, **Blazor.Mvu** used dependency injection a lot and requires that the container be able to resolve `Func<T>`s if `T` is resolvable.
 The standard container Blazor projects come with, `Microsoft.Extensions.DependencyInjection`, doesn't do this out-of-the-box.
 And because I personally never use that container, but [Autofac](https://autofac.readthedocs.io/en/latest/) instead (which doesn't have this limitation), you will currenly also have to use `Autofac`.